Skip to Content

 Details:

-Date: Saturday 12.
-April 2025
+Date: Saturday 21.
+June 2025

-Parking will be available
+Free Parking will be available on the side of the road

 This is an introduction to harvesting edible seaweed as well as other seafood available.
 As well as that we will discover how harvest seaweed save and sustainably.
 We will also learn about ecology and living with the Rhythm of the Sea in general.